 Visitors are able to see and buy studio glass from a number of contemporary makers and engravers who are always happy to discuss commissions.
 Artists attending include Jonathan Harris, Helen Millard and Terri Colledge, all extremely talented cameo engravers, and Allister Malcolm, Vic Bamforth and Stephen Foster, each of whom is a recognised world-class glass artist.
 Several other glass artists working in various disciplines will be exhibiting at the fair including Guergana Sabkova with some of her exciting cast work and Jilly Cunningham with her innovative light switches.At the fair we are fortunate to host a glassblowing demonstration by E&M Glass.
 Ed and Margaret Burke are seasoned glass artists and their fascinating demos are a joy to watch.
 They are located in the covered walkway between the restaurant and the Knebworth shop, which was also open on this occasion.

 We will continue to develop the fair and to that end we have lots of good things in store.
 Come along and join us at the next event or maybe make a weekend of it.

 For those of you travelling by public transport we have listed some local taxi firms and are happy to put visitors in touch with each other if they wish to share the fare.
 If you would like further information please click here .

 If glass is your passion, we at the Glass Fair will ensure that you can indulge it to the full and have a wonderful time.

-If you are unable to visit this Glass Fair you might like to know that we also organise the Ickworth Glass Fair on 23rd September and the National Glass Fair on Sunday 4th November.
+If you are unable to visit this Glass Fair you might like to know that we also organise the Ickworth Glass Fair (date TBC) and the National Glass Fair which takes place on Sunday 12th May.

 We are pleased to announce that the winner of the £50 prize draw for completing the visitor survey form at the 2017 February fair was Ms Diane Oddy from Bury St. Edmunds.